 Throughout the season, gardeners and community members harvested a variety of tomatoes, hot and bell peppers, kale, collard greens, lettuce, eggplants and green beans.
 A few gardeners also planted callaloo, a spinach-like vegetable widely used in Caribbean cooking.
-Even though schools were closed, educator Catherine Beasley still found time during her summer break to engage schoolchildren and senior citizens at the garden.
+Even though schools were closed, educator Catherine Beasley still found time during her summer break to engage school children and senior citizens in the garden.

 Keno Williams, a community member and avid gardener, was also hired to help maintain the garden.
 Each Thursday, Keno and a few volunteers, harvested some of the vegetables and herbs from the community and Roosevelt PTSA plots for a weekly community food share.
 These events allowed non-members the opportunity to learn about the garden and take home freshly grown food to their families.

 Later this year during the off-season, the County will install an arbor entryway and fencing along the front of the garden.
 Gardeners, local educators and community members are already making plans for the 2019 growing season, which includes planting different types of vegetables, engaging more students and hosting more educational workshops.